tarantool/doc/doc/book/admin/monitoring/metrics_reference.rst

                 This metric always has the label ``{kind="..."}``, which has the following possible values:

-                *   ``total``
-                    The number of bytes that are allocated for the statements of all current transactions.
+                *   ``total``: the number of bytes that are allocated for the statements of all current transactions.
-                *   ``average``
-                    Average bytes used by transactions for statements (`txn.statements.total` bytes / number of open transactions).
+                *   ``average``: average bytes used by transactions for statements (`txn.statements.total` bytes / number of open transactions).
-                *   ``max``
-                    The maximum number of bytes used by one the current transaction for statements.
+                *   ``max``: the maximum number of bytes used by one the current transaction for statements.

         *   - ``tnt_memtx_tnx_user``
             -   In Tarantool C API there is a function `box_txn_alloc()`.